whbrown555/RepData_PeerAssessment2/PA2_template.md

 ## Health Impact

-Health impacts (life and limb) are clearly dominated by "Tornado" class events.
-I believe that this would have emerged whether the data had been "tidied" or not.
+As indicated in Figure 1, below, health impacts (life and limb) are clearly dominated by *"Tornado"* class events.
+I believe that this would have emerged whether the EVTYPE varriable had been "tidied" or not.

-## Economic Impact

-Serious flooding (vs. Flash flooding, small streams, etc.) render the greatest overall economic impact and property damage in particular.
-Crop damage on the other hand suffers its greatest impact from tornadoes.

-## explore the relationships using  ggplot

 ```r
 require(ggplot2)